-- What does my successful upline recommend?
+- What does my successful mentor recommend?

 These questions are a good starting point to help you make the best decision for you and your family.

-The bottom line is that most people go full time in network marketing way to soon.
+The bottom line is that most people go full-time in network marketing way to soon.
 As a smart entrepreneur, you need to put some serious thought into the decision to go full-time.
-While the idea of being full time in your network marketing business might excite you right now, it could turn out to be a catastrophe if you aren’t mentally and financially prepared.
+While the idea of being full-time in your network marketing business might excite you right now, it could turn out to be a catastrophe if you aren’t mentally and financially prepared.

 As a final note, I must also mention this.
-If you are brand new to the industry and expect your MLM Business to provide a full-time income from day one, you are in for a big surprise.
-Most businesses typically take two to five years to provide a full-time income, if not longer.
-The best advice I can give you is to get a job to keep the financial pressure off your back, and build your MLM Business part-time at night and on weekends.
+If you are brand new to the industry and expect your MLM Business to provide you a full-time income from day one, you are in for a big surprise.
+Even if you work your business full-time from day one, it will NOT provide you enough income right out the gate to live on.

 What are your thoughts?
 When do you think someone should go full-time in network marketing?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.
 Have a great day.